Toasted-ctrl/ai_api/SECURITY.md

+# Security

+> [!NOTE]
+> This document was last reviewed on 2026-08-04.

-# Authentication
+## Authentication
-This API currently requires authentication in the form of an API key.
-At a later stage authentication using a JWT will also be added.
+This API supports authentication via:
+- **API keys**
+- **Google OAuth**

+JWT-based authentication is planned for a future release.

-# Hashing
+## Hashing
 API keys are stored hashed in the database.

-# Encryption
+## Encryption
-Sensitive details (i.e., email, first name, last name, HMAC) are currently encrypted, the encryption key is only known to the API.
-This will later on also extend to stored messages, as well as external API keys provided.
-Shared messages are linked to a personal User ID and will not be shared with others.

-# VPN / Local Network
-I recommend running this on a local network / VPN only (i.e., TailScale).

-# Processing
+The following fields are encrypted at rest (the encryption key is only known to the API):
+- Email
+- First name
+- Last name
+- HMAC

+### Planned
+- Stored messages
+- External API keys provided by users

+## Data Sharing
-All information is processed locally and not shared with third parties, with the exception of message completion requests and model queries regarding external AI providers.
-I.e., your requests for which you may be using an API key (such as with Anthropic), may be sent to Anthropic's API, and those details may be logged with said Provider.
+All information is processed locally and is **not** shared with third parties, with one exception: message completion requests and model queries are sent to the relevant external AI provider (e.g., Anthropic).
+Those requests may be logged by said provider per their own policies.

+Shared messages are linked to a personal User ID and are not shared with other users.

+## Network
+It is recommended to run this behind a VPN or on a local network (e.g., Tailscale).